recursehex/Hybrid/docs/type_system/arrays.md

 ## Overview

 Arrays in Hybrid are fixed-size collections of elements of the same type.
-They are declared using the `[]` syntax after the element type and must be initialized with array literals at declaration.
+They are declared using the `[]` syntax after the element type and must be initialized at declaration, typically with array literals or the sized fill shorthand.

 ## Array Declaration